Data manager

 1258

-The description defined in the Data manager will be displayed as a tooltip when working with properties.
-The order and grouping of properties also reflects how it is set in the Data manager.
+The description defined in the Data manager displays as a tooltip when working with properties.
+The order and grouping of properties also reflects how it's set in the Data manager.

 Group and reorder properties

-The order and grouping of properties in the Data manager reflect how they are displayed in Bloomreach Engagement as shown in the screenshot above.
-This is very useful as it will speed up your work by showing the most important data where you want it.
+The order and grouping of properties in the Data manager reflect how they're displayed in Bloomreach Engagement as shown in the screenshot above.
+This is very useful as it speeds up your work by showing the most important data where you want it.

-Note that some elements such as IDs, consents, aggregates, expressions, etc. are grouped automatically.
+Note that some elements such as IDs, consents, aggregates, expressions are grouped automatically.

 Additional event level

-Events have an additional level (several events and each can have several attributes), which means that you can reorder and group events as well as reorder and group their attributes within each event.
+Events have an additional level (several events and each can have several attributes), which means you can reorder and group events as well as reorder and group their attributes within each event.
 Click on the event to manage its attributes.
-All settings work in the same way as described above.

 2406

-You can mark each customer and event property as PII (personally identifiable information) by clicking on the "lock" icon on the right side.
-We strongly recommend doing so for GDPR compliance.
-Learn more.
+You can mark each customer and event property as personally identifiable information (PII) by clicking on the "lock" icon on the right side.
+We recommend doing so for GDPR compliance.

 Delete events and properties